regine/meltmodel/install.md

 ---
 layout: front_page
-title: MeltMod
+title: DEBaM and DeTIM
 subtitle: Installation Guide
 repo: http://github.com/fmuzf/melt_mod
 ---

-Programs needed by MeltMod
+Programs needed by the Models
 --------------------------

-* A working C compiler: Since MeltMod is written in C, you'll need something that can compile it.
+* A working C compiler: Since the models is written in C, you'll need something that can compile it.
-* [Cmake](www.cmake.org): Is used to configure MeltMod's build
+* [Cmake](www.cmake.org): Is used to configure the models's build

-Building MeltMod on OSX
+Building DeTIM and DEBaM on OSX
 -----------------------

-1. MeltMod is distributed as source code only, so you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
+1. DeTIM and DEBaM are distributed as source code only, so you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
-Included with Xcode are the compilers needed to build MeltMod.
+Included with Xcode are the compilers needed to build DeTIM and DEBaM.

     * The easiest way to obtain Xcode is via the App Store, depending on your internet connection, it may take some time for Xcode to download.